flaskevann/FileEncryption/README.md

 # FileEncryption

-A simple tool for encrypting and decrypting files using AES-GCM.
+A tool for encrypting and decrypting files using AES-GCM.

+Has a nice and simple GUI client where files can be dragged and dropped.

+Se UserManual.pdf to get precise instructions with screenshots.